sanserg/fun-anomaly/README.md

 * [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html).
 Sign up for an account [here](https://www.ibm.com/us-en/marketplace/internet-of-things-cloud/purchase)  An IBM Software as A Service that allows you to register devices, collect IOT Data and build IOT applications.

-* [Building Insights](https://jupyter.org/):An IBM Software as A Service that allows you to manage your buildings.
-By using AI, Contextual Models, IoT and other sensor data, IBM TRIRIGA Building Insights consolidates, stores, and analyzes your data in real time, seamlessly improving building operations and giving you unique insights.

-* [Monitoring Dashboard]() Code free dashboards that allow you to monitor a variety of types of assets.
+* [Monitoring Dashboard](https://jupyter.org/) Code free dashboards that allow you to monitor a variety of types of assets.
 Use out of the box cards to visualize timeseries data and other asset properties.

 * [BI_HTTPPreload](https://ibm.biz/BdzvyX) Python functions that allow you to collect IOT asset and sensor data from other IOT Platforms or data sources that can then be used to quickly monitor your assets in Watson IOT Platform Analytics.